josemarluedke/nvimfiles/README.md

 # Awesome vimfiles for Ruby and Javascript development

-Support for Rails, Git, Sparkup, Slim, Sass, JSX, CoffeeScript, Markdown, and more with nice colour schemes.
+Support for Javascript, Ember, React, Ruby, Rails, Git, Sparkup, Slim, Sass, JSX, CoffeeScript, Markdown, and more with nice colour schemes.

 ![MacVim with these vimfiles](https://cloud.githubusercontent.com/assets/230476/9022763/f0fda188-3836-11e5-91e9-52a63326fc7f.png)